GaloisInc/cryptol/docs/RefMan/TypeDeclarations.rst

 belongs.
 This means that we do not support defining recursive types, such as linked lists.

-**No Nested Consturctor Patterns.**  For simplicity, only non-constructor patterns may be used in the fields of a constructor pattern.
+**No Nested Constructor Patterns.**  For simplicity, only non-constructor patterns may be used in the fields of a constructor pattern.
 For example, ``Just (a,b)`` and ``Just (a # b)`` are OK, however, ``Just (Just a)`` will be rejected.
 This is a restriction that we may lift in the future.